Pest Control Training in Ireland

 After obtaining their qualification, trainees can apply to the DAFM for a full PMU number, and then purchase biocides and work without restriction.
 Only individuals receive a PMU number, not Companies.

-In the meantime, the DAFM can issue a “Temporary PMU” for a period of up to 9 months, with a number of restrictions, so trainee pest controllers can gain experience before undertaking the Lantra course.
-For this, you will need to apply for a “Temporary PMU”, selecting in the drop-down menu “Pest Management Trainee“.
+In the meantime, the DAFM can issue a “Temporary PMU” for a period of up to 9 months, with several restrictions, so trainee pest controllers can gain experience before undertaking the Lantra course.
+For this, you will need to apply for a “Temporary PMU”, by selecting in the drop-down menu “Pest Management Trainee“.

 The course is running every month or two.